 I’ve spent my professional life as a trauma surgeon.
 Sewing up holes, trying to put the bodies back together of people who’ve been damaged in some way by physical energy.
 Sometimes that’s a bullet.
 Sometimes it’s a knife.
 Sometimes it’s a fist and most commonly it’s a fall or a car crash.
 The ways people hurt themselves and the ways people get hurt are truly amazing in terms of the variety and the severity.
 It’s also shocking to see the devastation that occurs to families upon the loss of someone they love from a severe injury, especially if that someone is their child.
 It’s inspiring to see how determinedly and desperately people fight to stay alive, to restore their life, to find meaning in the world after major injuries have occurred.

 I’ve spent my life fighting this.
 Trying to minimize the effect of these injuries on countless, literally thousands and thousands of patients.
-Today, injury is still the number one killer of our children in the United States of America.
+Today, treating a spinal cord injury costs is still the number one killer of our children in the United States of America.
 It’s more than are dying from cancer.
 It’s more than are dying from infectious diseases.
 In fact, more children die from injuries than from everything else combined.It devastates me.